ironcore-dev/ironcore/docs/proposals/10-network-policies.md

 Currently, there is no way to describe which members of a network should be able to communicate with each other.
 Same applies to traffic coming from the public internet / going to the public internet.
-The `onmetal-api` should be extended with traffic control mechanisms, allowing to limit / deny traffic on a per-instance basis.
+The `ironcore` should be extended with traffic control mechanisms, allowing to limit / deny traffic on a per-instance basis.
 Of course, the mechanisms should align well with existing proposals / concepts in the Kubernetes world.